SergeyArh/movies/README.md

 This project made by Vue.js

-cick https://sergeyarh.github.io/movies/ to watch project
+click https://sergeyarh.github.io/movies/ to watch project